Image credit: Tru Earth

 Many toxic chemicals in laundry detergents are flushed into the environment where they can harm marine life.
 Others are designed to stay on fabrics long-term to give our clothes a fresh smell and bright glow.
 As we live and sweat in our clothes, these chemicals are absorbed through our skin or inhaled, which can affect our health.

 Nonylphenols and nonylphenol ethoxylates (NP/NPEs) are chemical surfactants that get rinsed out with each load of laundry.
-Water treatment plants are not equipped to filter out NP/NPEs and they are the only surfactants that become more toxic as they degrade.
+Sewage treatment plants are not equipped to filter out NP or NPEs.
+While detergents contain NPEs, which are less toxic than NPs, NPEs degrade into NPs, meaning their persistent harm to the environment is greater than their initial risk.
 Research has shown that NP/NPEs disrupt the reproductive and endocrine system in fish and shellfish.
 For instance, when exposed to this chemical, oyster embryos showed “delays in development, abnormalities in the shell hinge and increased death rates.”

 Phosphate is another big one to steer clear of.
-It is used as a builder in many laundry detergents, meaning it dissolves minerals in the laundry water.
-Its impact on the environment is known to be highly destructive.
+It is used as a builder in many laundry detergents, and its impact on the environment is known to be highly destructive.
 When introduced into waterways, phosphate promotes the rapid growth of algae which deprives marine life of oxygen and sunlight.

-The European Commission acted swiftly and imposed a ban on phosphate in the 1980s, with many manufacturers in the EU subsequently replacing phosphates with a safer builder called Zeolite A. Around the same time, Procter & Gamble, which owns Ariel, Tide, Lenor and Dreft among others, started phasing out their use of phosphates in the United States.
-However, in many developing countries where economical detergents dominate, the use of phosphates is still common practice.
+The European Commission acted swiftly and approved a voluntary non-use agreement on phosphate in the 1980s, which later became a ban, with many manufacturers in the EU subsequently replacing phosphates with a safer builder called Zeolite A. Around the same time, Procter & Gamble, which owns Tide, Downy, Bounce, Cheer, and Gain, among others, started phasing out their use of phosphates in the United States.
+However, in many developing countries where affordable detergents dominate, the use of phosphates is still common practice.

 Many other chemicals used in fragrance can cause irritation or are carcinogenic, such as p-dichlorobenzene, styrene oxide, galaxolide, triclosan benzyl acetate or benzyl alcohol.

 Optical brighteners create the illusion of brighter whites by coating your clothing with UV-reflectant particles that emit blue light.
 They are often made of benzene, a definite carcinogen.
 They can also irritate sensitive skin, eyes and lungs, and they decompose slowly in the environment.
-Some brands that are known to use optical brighteners are Tide, Purex, Dreft and Arm & Hammer.
+Some brands that are known to use optical brighteners are Tide, Dreft and Ariel.

 One last important group to mention are silver nanoparticles (Ag NPs), which are used to eliminate odor-causing bacteria.
-Similarly to optical brighteners, these particles seep into the ecosystem and damage aquatic life.
-Rodents exposed to Ag NPs in a laboratory setting have shown detrimental effects to their “circulatory, respiratory, central nervous and hepatic systems” as well as effects on dermal tissues, according to the US National Center for Biotechnology.
+Similar to optical brighteners, these particles seep into the ecosystem and damage aquatic life.
+Rodents exposed to Ag NPs in a laboratory setting have shown detrimental effects to their “circulatory, respiratory, central nervous and hepatic systems” as well as effects on dermal tissues, according to a study by Purdue University scientists. the US National Center for Biotechnology.

 This list of harmful chemicals is by no means exhaustive.
-Unfortunately, there are hundreds of toxic substances that get added into our laundry detergents and other cosmetics or cleaning products.
+Unfortunately, there are hundreds of toxic substances that get added to our laundry detergents and other cosmetics or cleaning products.

 Should you DIY your detergent?